<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id={244756505703335}&amp;ev=PageView&amp;noscript=1">

 A good selfie is all about the right angle!

-We actually have an entire article about how to take fantastic Instagram photos that'll rake in more engagement, check it out!
+I actually have an entire article about how to take fantastic Instagram photos that'll rake in more engagement.
+Check it out!

 4. Quotes

-Let’s say your creativity gauge is running low, and you need ideas for FUNNY Instagram posts.
+Let’s say your creativity gauge is running low, and you need ideas for QUICK Instagram posts.

 Instagram quotes can be just what you need.